brainfoolong/form-data-json/README.md

  * @type {boolean}
  */
 'clearOthers': false
+}
 ```

 ### Migration/Changelog from v1 to v2
 * Class `FormDataJsonOptions` removed.
 Use bare `{}` objects now as options
 * Method `FormDataJson.flattenJsonFormValues` removed.
 Use `flatList = true` option in `toJson`
 * Method `FormDataJson.setInputValue` removed.
-No replacement.
+No direct replacement.
 Use `fromJson` if you need to set any input value
+* Method 3rd Parameter `formToJson/toJson` callback function has been removed and is now set into option `filesCallback`
 * Method `formToJson`  renamed to `toJson`
 * Method `fillFormFromJsonValues` renamed to `fromJson`
 * Option `unsetAllInputsOnFill` renamed to `clearOthers`